-There are a lot of things that can impact how successfully your client uses customer surveys, like the survey questions, format, and quality of responses.
-But the way a VAR or MSP configures and implements the solution can also have a significant impact on the value the client receives.
+Many things can impact how successfully your client uses customer surveys, like the survey questions, format, and quality of responses.
+But the way a VAR or MSP configures and implements the solution can also significantly impact the value the client receives.

-Here are seven best practices to follow if customer satisfaction surveys suite of services you offer retailers, restaurateurs, or other merchants:
+Here are seven best practices to follow with the customer satisfaction surveys suite of services you offer retailers, restaurateurs, or other merchants:

 1No garbage in, no garbage out

-Insights from a customer satisfaction survey are only as valid as the answers people give.
-Inevitably, some surveys won’t contain legitimate responses and some surveys could be incomplete.
-Give your client an easy method of cleaning up responses so the results are meaningful.
+Insights from a customer satisfaction survey are only as valid as people’s answers.
+Inevitably, some surveys won’t contain legitimate responses, and some surveys could be incomplete.
+Give your client an easy method of cleaning up responses, so the results are meaningful.
 For example, if only 25 people out of 100 respond to a question about poor service, your client could assume 75 percent of customers are pleased with service, which may not be the case.
-Configure reporting to reflect a true picture.
+Configure reporting to reflect an accurate picture.

 3Don’t make surveys a surprise

-Feedier points out if customers are expecting a survey, they’re more likely to answer.
+Feedier points out that if customers are expecting a survey, they’re more likely to answer.
 Give your clients options, through digital signage or an app, for letting customers know they’ll be invited to take a survey at the checkout or online.
 You and your client can also leverage this functionality to grow their reputation as a customer-centric brand.

 4Use the survey as a tool to build relationships

-Educate your clients about maximizing the ROI of their customer survey solution by also using it as a relationship-building tool.
-Give examples of surveys that do a good job of explaining that the business cares about its customers and wants to let them know that their opinion matters.
+Educate your clients about maximizing the ROI of their customer survey solution by using it as a relationship-building tool.
+Give examples of surveys that explain that the business cares about its customers and wants to let them know that their opinion matters.

 5Find ways to deal with negative feedback